extsys/reckoning.dev-V1/content/posts/2015-08-30-python-week1.md

 ## Excercise

-We will all things we have learned today using the exercise below.</p>
+We will practice all things we have learned today using the exercise below.

-<p>We will follow the tax preparation example:
+We will follow the tax preparation example:

 1. Create a variable to store "income"
 2. Create another variable called "taxRate" which is equal to 1/100000th of "income".